wso2/docs-is/en/docs/guides/user-mgt/associating-user-accounts.md

 '.
 If you are new to admin services, see [Calling Admin Services](insert-link).

-The following actions can be performed using above admin service.
+The following actions can be performed using this admin service.

 -   Create a new user account association
 -   Delete an existing user account association
 -   Get all associated user accounts of the logged in user
--   Switch between associated user accounts without re-authenticate with the system
+-   Switch between associated user accounts without re-authenticating to the system

 ## Using the user portal